 An important aspect of integrating basic and clinical sciences is developing an appreciation of the human side of disease, observing real-life challenges faced by clinical practitioners, and understanding the gap between a good research idea and its execution in the clinic.
 During the first year of the program, students visit various clinics as observers.

-Students prepare a two-page written summary at the end of each rotation, and give a ten-minute summary presentation to an audience of fellow students, first-year mentors, and rotation mentors.
+Students prepare a two-page written summary at the end of each rotation.
 Each student’s performance in the rotation is assessed via a written evaluation by the rotation mentor in discussion with the student.
+In the spring semester, students present a 15 minute chalk talk, based on research from one of their rotations, for their fellow students, first year mentors, and rotation mentor.

 All first-year students complete this course during the first rotation period.
 Scientific papers are used to help set the foundation for students to develop their ability to think logically, critically analyze information and data, and present scientific results to a group.